laurentganne/lexis-weather-apps/applications/risico/README.md

 The graphical view of the application template shows the following components hosted on a compute instance:

-* GEOGData component, responsible for download geographical files from a web site
+* GEOGData component, responsible for the download of geographical files from a web site
-* GFSData component, responsible for download Global Forecast System files from a web site
+* GFSData component, responsible for the download of Global Forecast System files from a web site
 * Docker, to run container
 * WFS_GFS container performing the pre-processing (see [CIMA WPS model](https://github.com/cima-lexis/wps.docker))